RallyTools/RallyRestToolkitForPython/README.rst

 --------

    1.1.1
-       Modified entity.py to allow pass back PortfolioItem sub type instances.
+       - Modified entity.py to allow it to pass back PortfolioItem sub type instances.
-       Modified rallresp.py defect referencing non-existing req_type instance var by changing reference to request_type.
+       - Modified rallyresp.py defect referencing non-existing req_type instance var by changing reference to request_type.
-       Modified restapi.py to use user, dropped auth_user.
+       - Modified restapi.py to use user, dropped auth_user.
-       Modified restapi.py to be more defensive when user has no associated UserProfile.
+       - Modified restapi.py to be more defensive when user has no associated UserProfile.
-       Modified context.py to account for use of Cygwin in Pinger code.
+       - Modified context.py to account for use of Cygwin in Pinger code.
-       Modified restapi.py to handle encoding of attachment content to match Rally expectations.
+       - Modified restapi.py to handle encoding of attachment content to match Rally expectations.
-       Modified restapi.py/entity.py to handle querying of SchedulableArtifact instances.
+       - Modified restapi.py/entity.py to handle querying of SchedulableArtifact instances.
-       Modified restapi.py to handle querying and hydrating of PortfolioItem instances more completely.
+       - Modified restapi.py to handle querying and hydrating of PortfolioItem instances more completely.
-       Modified restapi.py/entity.py to provide rudimentary support for querying of RecycleBin entries.
+       - Modified restapi.py/entity.py to provide rudimentary support for querying of RecycleBin entries.
-       Modified restapi.py and added search_utils.py to provide a search method for pyral Rally instances.
+       - Modified restapi.py and added search_utils.py to provide a search method for pyral Rally instances.
-       Modified rallyresp.py to better handle some boundary conditions when response body item counts differ from what is stated in the TotalResultCount.
+       - Modified rallyresp.py to better handle some boundary conditions when response body item counts differ from what is stated in the TotalResultCount.
-       Modified context.py to account for scenario where user's default workspace has no projects.
+       - Modified context.py to account for scenario where user's default workspace has no projects.
-       Modified restapi.py/getProject to return correct project.
+       - Modified restapi.py/getProject to return correct project.

    1.1.0
-       Introduction of support to use Rally API Key and rallyWorkset (supercedes rallySettings).
+       - Introduction of support to use Rally API Key and rallyWorkset (supercedes rallySettings).
-       Two relatively minor defects fixed dealing with internalizing environment vars for initialization and in retrieving Rally entity attribute allowed values.
+       - Two relatively minor defects fixed dealing with internalizing environment vars for initialization and in retrieving Rally entity attribute allowed values.

    1.0.1
-       Patch to address defect with Rally WSAPI v2.0 projects collection endpoint providing conflicting information.
+       - Patch to address defect with Rally WSAPI v2.0 projects collection endpoint providing conflicting information.

    1.0.0
-       Default WSAPI version in config is v2.0.
+       - Default WSAPI version in config is v2.0.
 This version is not compatible with Rally WSAPI version 1.x.
-       Adjusted the RallyUrlBuilder (via RallyQueryFormatter) to be more resilient with respect to many more "special" characters (non-alphanumeric).
+       - Adjusted the RallyUrlBuilder (via RallyQueryFormatter) to be more resilient with respect to many more "special" characters (non-alphanumeric).
-       Retrieving the meta data uses the v2.0 schema endpoint.
+       - Retrieving the meta data uses the v2.0 schema endpoint.
-       No longer support a version keyword argument when obtaining a Rally instance.
+       - No longer support a version keyword argument when obtaining a Rally instance.

    0.9.4
        Adjusted Rally __init__ to accommodate using requests 0.x, 1.x, 2.x versions.